 For the development of each NLTP, the Transport Agency prepares guidance material additional to the guidance in this Knowledge Base to clarify Transport Agency expectations of programme and RLTP development and review and to provide specific detail relevant to the development of the next NLTP.

-The additional guidance for the 2018-21 NLTP can be found on the Transport Agency website (link when set up).
+The additional guidance for the 2018-21 NLTP can be found on the National Land Transport Programme page.
 This resource will be updated as new guidance is drafted as the NLTP is developed.

 Development of the NLTP

 The development of the NLTP follows the general process set out below.
 This reflects the pre July 2017 structure of the Transport Agency and will be updated in due course.

 - The Transport Agency develops the project plan and timelines for NLTP development.
 Board approval is obtained for the high level plan and deadlines and these are communicated to Regional Transport Committees, Approved Organisations and the Transport Agency.

 - Prior to the release of the draft GPS, the Transport Agency develops and communicates national investment signals based on the current GPS and emerging government policy.